bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 ### Enable Public Page for the App?

 With this option enabled, you can create a public install page that comes with a long and random URL.
 You can share it with even those who are not registered on Bitrise.

 You can disable this toggle any time:

 * in your Build's `APPS & ARTIFACTS`, move the toggle to the left or
 * in the Step, set the step input field to `false` value

+{% include message_box.html type="warning" title="Who can receive the app after disabling?" content="
 If you disable this function for the app, then only your app's team members will be able to install the app from Bitrise!

-If you disable this option, the `Notify: Emails` option will be ignored and the `Notify: User Roles` users will receive the build's URL instead of the public page's URL!
+Additionally, the `Notify: Emails` option will be ignored and the `Notify: User Roles` users will receive the build's URL instead of the public page's URL!
+"%}

 Opening this link you’ll see a base description of the App (title, version, size, supported devices) and an `Install` button if you visit the page from an iOS or Android device (depending on the app’s platform of course).